r-trigo/jekyll-blog/_posts/2020-03-09-how-we-achieved-mongodb-replication.md

 ### Plan topics

 - Prepare applications for Mongo connection string change;
-- Generate and deploy keyfiles;
-- Deploy existing containers with replSet argument;
-- Define ports;
 - Assemble a cluster composed of 3 servers in different datacenters and regions;
+- Generate and deploy keyfiles on the filesystems;
+- Redeploy existing Mongo Docker containers with *replSet* argument;
+- Define network ports;
-- Plant 4 Mongo containers scaling to 3 on a Mongo cluster;
+- Deploy new 4 Mongo containers scaling to 3 (4 x 3 = 12) on a Mongo cluster;
+- Add new Mongo instances to the replica set to sync from old Mongo containers;
-- Extract 3 Mongo Docker containers from main application server;
+- Stop Mongo containers from application servers and remove them from the replica set;
-- Extract another Mongo Docker container from a minor application server;
 - Migrate backups and change which server they read the data;
-- Merge data from 4 Mongo Docker containers into one database;
+- Merge data from 4 Mongo containers into one database;
 - Unify backups.

 **We will publish a second part of this tutorial soon, where we will go through each of these topics.**